MaxHoffman05/Portfolio/README.md

         - HTML (2 yrs experience)
         - CSS (2 yrs experience)
         - R
-        - Machine Learning experience using python
+        - Machine Learning experience using python libraries
+        - Experience modifying and using the YOLOv5 python libary for a project

     Experience with Linux and Windows

+    Currently learning JavaScript!

 ## Brief Explanation of Each Project: